stephenlacy/elixir-urn/README.md

     #  }
   end

-  # Validate input string and verify that it is a URM
+  # Validate input string and verify that it is a URN
   def validate_urn(input) do
     IO.inspect validate(input)
     # Boolean true/false